Years before I even thought about writing Mindfulness & Grief, I wondered… can meditation help with grief?

 Many people seek out meditation for grief to help cope with the myriad of symptoms.
 Those that do report that it becomes a practice for life.
 From unexpected waves of grief, to a difficult coworker or an unexpected bill, meditation is a skill that will help you manage whatever life throws at you.

-If you are ready to learn how meditation can help with grief, join the online Meditation for Grief Course & Community Forum.
+If you are ready to learn how meditation can help with grief, join the Mindfulness & Grief Online Meditation Group.
 You will experience practices to last a lifetime!